 Whether you’re eager to stay connected with your community partner or you’re looking for guidance as you incorporate your experience into your academic path, DukeEngage faculty and staff can offer advice and support.

-The Fortin Foundation Fall Celebration is designed to help each DukeEngage cohort reflect, share, and celebrate lessons learned from a summer of intentional community partnership.
-Inspirational speakers, group presentations, and a Party with a Purpose encourage students to forge paths of purpose connecting them to the greater Duke community and beyond.
+The Fortin Foundation Fall Reunion is designed to help each DukeEngage cohort reflect, share, and celebrate lessons learned from a summer of intentional community partnership.
+Group reflection time, thought-provoking speakers, group presentations, and a celebration of learning encourage students to forge paths of purpose connecting them to the greater Duke community and beyond.

 Sophomores and juniors who have participated in DukeEngage and are interested in a second summer of civic engagement focused on issues in the United States are eligible to apply for a fellowship with the Brodhead Service Program.